guthriec/fluxy-sample/README.md

   * Accepts GET.
   * Returns all claimed_deals objects associated with {id}.
 Returns 200 on success, 403 if logged in user doesn't have permissions for vendor of {id}, 404 if no vendor of {id} exists.

+* ``` /vendor/{id}/photos/ ```
+  * Accepts GET, POST, DELETE.
+  * GET returns a list of all photos for a vendor.
+POST expects a multipart/form-data encoded request with the image stored under the key 'photo'.
+Returns a 201 on success.
+Returns a 403 if the user doesn't have permissions for vendor with id {id}.
+DELETE returns a 200 if the user has permissions and the photo exists.
+It deletes the database object and the file itself from the server.

 =======
 APPENDIX A - Notes About Libraries
 ----------------------------------